5 Common Causes of Insomnia to Avoid

 Try to make lighter dinners that have some protein but are also easy to digest and fat-free.
 Soups, steamed vegetables, fish that’s rich in omega-3 fatty acids, and teas are always great choices.

-Beware of pre-cooked meals: we all know that these are easy and quick to prepare when you come home and don’t feel like cooking, but they usually contain high amounts of preservatives and refined ingredients that make them enemies of your health and only enhance your insomnia.
+Beware of pre-cooked meals.
+We all know that these are easy and quick to prepare when you come home and don’t feel like cooking.
+However, they usually contain high levels of preservatives and refined ingredients that make them enemies of your health and only enhance your insomnia.

 5. The worries in your head

 Managing stress is complicated and not always easy.
 But it’s important that you set priorities and ensure that your problems don’t become the most important thing in your life.
-Let out some steam, breathe deeply, and go to bed free from the clouds in your head so that when you close your eyes all you see are the shadows behind your eyelids.
+Let off some steam, breathe deeply, and go to bed free from all the clouds trying to form inside your head.